Maple Leaf Gardens is located at 50 Carlton St (at Church St on the northwest corner), in the Church and Wellesley neighbourhood of downtown Toronto.

 Architecture of Maple Leaf Gardens

-Known as one of the “cathedrals of hockey”, this landmark was built in 1931 by Toronto Maple Leafs owner, Conn Smythe.
+Known as one of the “cathedrals of hockey,” this landmark was built in 1931 by Toronto Maple Leaf’s owner, Conn Smythe.
 He hired the Montreal-based architectural firm of Ross & Macdonald as well as associate architects Mackenzie Waters and Jack Ryrie to design the building.
-Constructed during the Great Depression, the rectangular-shaped structure took a record-breaking 5 months and 12 days to build, at a cost of $1.5 million (1931 value).
+Constructed during the Great Depression, the rectangular-shaped structure took a record-breaking five months and 12 days to build at a cost of $1.5 million (1931 value).

 The 6-storey arena had seating for over 12,400 spectators.
 A combination of Art Moderne and Art Deco styles, The Gardens are clad in yellow brick with stone trim and banding.
-The landmark features stepped corners, a metal sash and is crowned with a great dome and lantern.
-The massive arched ceiling rises 15-stories in the centre.
-A steel truss system supports the domed-roof on four comer piers giving spectators unobstructed views, all without interior column supports.
+The landmark features stepped corners and a metal sash and is crowned with a great dome and lantern.
+The massive arched ceiling rises 15 stories in the centre.
+A steel truss system supports the domed roof on four comer piers, giving spectators unobstructed views without interior column supports.